Faith-chemutai/phase-1-week-3-code-challenge/README/README.md

       }
    ]

- note: click on each the list of movies to display the image and the availaable number of tickets
+ note: click on each the list of movies to display the image and the availaable number of tickets.
-      => once clicked the available number of tickets are less by one or by the the number of tickets bought
+      => once clicked the available number of tickets are less by one or by the the number of tickets bought.